PrisimAI/PrisimAI/bugs_list.md

 - **Impact**: No linting enforcement, potential code quality issues.
 - **Recommendation**: Add proper ESLint configuration.

+### 10. Persona Functions in Group Chats

+**Impact: Group chats should simulate a real multiperson conversation, where interactions feel natural and dynamic—as if multiple distinct people are participating at once.
+This enhances realism and engagement, making the chat experience feel authentic rather than one-sided.**
 ---

 ## 🟡 Medium Priority Bugs